vmware/terraform-provider-avi/website/docs/r/avi_vrfcontext.html.markdown

 The following arguments are supported:

-* `name` - (Required) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `name` - (Required) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `attrs` - (Optional) Key/value vrfcontext attributes.
 Field introduced in 20.1.2.
-Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `bfd_profile` - (Optional) Bfd configuration profile.
 Field introduced in 20.1.1.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `bgp_profile` - (Optional) Bgp local and peer info.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `cloud_ref` - (Optional) It is a reference to an object of type cloud.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `debugvrfcontext` - (Optional) Configure debug flags for vrf.
 Field introduced in 17.1.1.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `description` - (Optional) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `description` - (Optional) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `gateway_mon` - (Optional) Configure ping based heartbeat check for gateway in service engines of vrf.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `internal_gateway_monitor` - (Optional) Configure ping based heartbeat check for all default gateways in service engines of vrf.
 Field introduced in 17.1.1.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `lldp_enable` - (Optional) Enable lldp.
 Field introduced in 18.2.10, 20.1.1.
-Allowed in enterprise with any value edition, essentials(allowed values- true) edition, basic(allowed values- true) edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials edition(allowed values- true), basic edition(allowed values- true), enterprise with cloud services edition.
 * `markers` - (Optional) List of labels to be used for granular rbac.
 Field introduced in 20.1.5.
-Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
-* `static_routes` - (Optional) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `static_routes` - (Optional) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `system_default` - (Optional) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `system_default` - (Optional) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.

 ### Timeouts